-Scotland is one of those rare countries where the question isn’t ‘what is there to do?’ but ‘where do I even start?’
+Scotland is one of those countries where the question isn’t what is there to do, but where do I even start.

-You can hike to the top of a Munro and have the whole ridge to yourself.
-Sit in a Victorian distillery and taste whisky that has been maturing longer than you’ve been alive.
+You can hike to the top of a Munro and have the whole ridge to yourself, visit a distillery and taste whisky that has been maturing longer than you’ve been alive, or find a beach on the Outer Hebrides that looks nothing like Scotland should.
+There are castles that have stood for 800 years, battlefields where Scottish history turned, and the exact hillsides and glens where Outlander was filmed.

 I’ve spent years exploring every corner of this country.
-This is my guide to the very best of it – from the unmissable to the overlooked, organised by what interests you most.
+This is my guide to the best of it, from the unmissable to the overlooked, organised by what interests you most.

 Outdoor activities and hiking in Scotland